Free AI-powered fantasy Name Generation

 Wood Elves Across Fantasy Settings

 Not all wood elves are created equal.
-The setting matters enormously for naming conventions.
+The setting changes almost everything about how the name should sound.

 Warhammer's Asrai split the difference — Celtic-influenced names with wild, dangerous undertones.
-These are wood elves who'll shoot you with an arrow for stepping on the wrong patch of moss, and their names carry that edge.
-Orion, Ariel, Drycha — mythological weight meets forest fury.
+Orion, Ariel, Drycha: mythological weight meets forest fury.

 Creating Your Own Wood Elf Names